¿Quién es la máscara? (Uruguayan TV series): Production

 In November 2021, it was reported that Teledoce was negotiating to acquire the rights to Masked Singer, with the aim of producing it in 2022, as one of its big bets for its sixtieth anniversary.
 On January 3, 2022, the adaptation of the format was formally announced under the title of ¿Quién es la máscara?

 Following the announcement of the series, it was confirmed that the permanent panel of "investigators" would consist of dancer and choreographer Emir Abdul Gani, presenter and journalist Sofía Rodríguez, singer and songwriter Fabián Delgado, and model and television personality Patricia Wolf.
 In late March, Maximiliano de la Cruz was confirmed as the host of the show.

 In late April 2022, it was revealed that Camila Rajchman and Leticia Píriz would join the show to present behind the scenes and manage social networks respectively.
 The show's air date was confirmed through its official Instagram account for May 5, 2022.
 On October 27, 2022, the competition was renewed for a second series in 2023.
 It premiered on April 13.

 In the last episode of the second season it was announced that the show had been renewed for a third season, and premiered on June 22, 2023.
 It was also revealed that Emir Abdul Gani would not return and would be replaced by singer-songwriter Fer Vázquez.
 In May 2024, the show was renewed for a fourth season.
 It was also announced that actor and singer Pablo Turturiello would replace Fer Vázquez as a panelist, and that Candelaria de la Cruz ―Maximiliano de la Cruz's daughter― would be the new behind-the-scenes presenter.

+In January 2026 it was announced that the show had been renewed for a fifth season.
+It premiered on 5 March, with all the panelists from the previous season returning to their roles.